Economic Sanctions: Implications for International Arbitration

 In line with this, sanctions have been imposed on countries in Africa and the Middle East in response to conduct that either constitutes a perceived threat to other states’ interests or a threat to international norms of behaviour.
 Recent examples include sanctions imposed in response to Iran’s nuclear programme and in response to misappropriation of Egyptian state funds during the Arab Spring.

 Countries, entities and individuals in Africa and the Middle East have commonly been the targets of sanctions regimes that have been imposed since the Cold War.
-As at the time of writing (February 2017) sanctions regimes exist in relation to the following countries or territories, either imposed by the UNSC, the US, or the EU (or a combination of these):3
+At the time of writing, sanctions regimes exist in relation to the following countries or territories, either imposed by the UN Security Council (UNSC), the US or the EU (or a combination of these).3

-- In Africa: Burundi, Central African Republic, Darfur, Democratic Republic of Congo, Egypt, Eritrea, Guinea-Bissau, Liberia, Libya, Somalia, South Sudan, Sudan, Tunisia, and Zimbabwe.
+- In Africa – Burundi, Central African Republic, Darfur, Democratic Republic of Congo, Egypt, Eritrea, Guinea-Bissau, Republic of Guinea, Libya, Mali, Somalia, South Sudan, Sudan, Tunisia and Zimbabwe.

-- freezing of assets belonging to specific persons or entities: all such frozen assets within a certain state or group of states are frozen and persons required to comply with sanctions cannot make any assets available to those specific persons or entities; and
+- the freezing of assets belonging to specific persons or entities – all such frozen assets within a certain state or group of states are frozen and persons required to comply with sanctions cannot make any assets available to those specific persons or entities; and

 - financial sanctions or restrictions concerning specific sectors of economic activity, including import or export bans on certain goods, investment bans, prohibitions on the supply of certain services, etc.4

-The controversy surrounding the collateral effect of sanctions imposed on Iraq was a major factor in the evolution of sanctions regimes from so-called comprehensive sanctions – which amount to near total embargos on trade with affected countries – to so-called targeted or ‘smart’ sanctions.
-Targeted sanctions are more surgical in their application.
-They seek to minimise the humanitarian consequences of sanctions and focus instead on inhibiting the activities of members of a regime or individuals associated with the behaviour that has given rise to the sanctions.
+The controversy surrounding the collateral effect of sanctions imposed on Iraq was a major factor in the evolution of sanctions regimes from so-called comprehensive sanctions – which amount to near total embargoes on trade with affected countries – to so-called targeted or ‘smart’ sanctions.
+Targeted sanctions are more surgical in their application: they seek to minimise the humanitarian consequences of sanctions and instead focus on inhibiting the activities of members of a regime or individuals associated with the behaviour that has given rise to the sanctions.